Effects of the nuclear equation of state on the r-mode instability and evolution of neutron stars: The nuclear model

 In Eq.~(\ref{e-T0}), $I$ is the asymmetry parameter ($I=(n_n-n_p)/n$) and $u=n/n_0$, with $n_0$ denoting the equilibrium symmetric nuclear matter density, $n_0=0.16$ fm$^{-3}$.
 The parameters $A$, $B$, $\sigma$, $C_1$, $C_2$ and $B'$ which appear in the description of symmetric nuclear matter are determined in order that $E_b(n=n_0,I=0)=-16$ {\rm MeV}, $n_0=0.16$ fm$^{-3}$, and the incompressibility is $K=240$ {\rm MeV} and have the values $A=-46.65$, $B=39.45$, $\sigma=1.663$, $C_1=-83.84$, $C_2=23$ and $B'=0.3$.
 The finite range parameters are $\Lambda_1=1.5 k_F^{0}$ and $\Lambda_2=3 k_F^{0}$ and $k_F^0$ is the Fermi momentum at the saturation point $n_0$.
 The baryon energy is written also as a function of the baryon density $n$ and the proton fraction $x$ ($x=n_p/n$), that is $E_b(n,x)$, by replacing $I=1-2x$.

 The additional parameters $x_0$, $x_3$, $Z_1$, and $Z_2$ employed to determine the properties of asymmetric nuclear matter are treated as parameters constrained by empirical knowledge \cite{Prakash-97}.
 The parameterizations used in the present model have only a modest microscopic foundation.
 Nonetheless, they have the merit of being able to closely approximate more physically motivated calculations as presented in Fig.~1.
-More precisely, in Fig.~1 we compare the energy per baryon (for symmetric nuclear matter (Fig.~1a) and pure neutron matter (Fig.~1b)) calculated by the present schematic model refereed as momentum-dependent interaction model (MDIM), with those of existent, state of the art calculations by Wiringa et al. \cite{Wiringa-88-b} and Pandharipande et al. \cite{Pandharipande-98}.
+More precisely, in Fig.~1 I compare the energy per baryon (for symmetric nuclear matter (Fig.~1a) and pure neutron matter (Fig.~1b)) calculated by the present schematic model referred to as momentum-dependent interaction model (MDIM), with those of exististing, state of the art calculations by Wiringa et al. \cite{Wiringa-88-b} and Pandharipande et al. \cite{Pandharipande-98}.